sleepyOwl14/proximax-bc-docs/docs/built-in-features/aggregate-transaction.md

 Alice sends 10 € to Bob using an app to make payments.
 But she doesn’t have any XPX to pay the blockchain transaction fee.

 By creating an aggregate bonded transaction, she can convert USD to XPX to pay the fee.
-Now Alice and Bob can use ProximaX blockchain without ever having to buy or hold XPX.
+Now Alice and Bob can use Sirius-Chain without ever having to buy or hold XPX.

 Since the app creator can put their own branding on the open source payment app, Alice and Bob may not even know they are using blockchain.